For Performers

 All workers should get paid for their work, and we do our best to make sure you get paid for yours.
 We hope to get paid for ours one day too.

 Even though we keep the project’s overhead as ultra-low as possible, almost every time something breaks, or insurance comes due, we have to scramble.
-Sometimes the volunteers have had to put in their own money, which is sucky.
-So, we came up with a formula — it keeps almost all the money heading to the act that booked the show and gives us the illusion of being less perennially ill-prepared for our next expense.
+Sometimes the volunteers have put in their own money, which is sucky.
 If you have a good show and wish to make a freewill donation to help keep the project going, we won’t refuse it.
 But we won’t expect it either.

-A hard pill for us to swallow is that openers, like us, work without pay… which is another thing that prevents us from being a certified Fair Trade Music venue — though the documentation we produce has more value than the Fair Trade Music minimum compensation (which, really, means that we’re more-than-fair trade).
+A hard pill for us to swallow is that openers, like us, work without pay… though the documentation we produce has value in landing more and better gigs if a person leverages it well.
 The documentation can be used by the performers in any way they wish.
-Openers are welcome to pass a hat, put out a tip jar, and sell merch.
-Headliners are welcome to tip openers, but it’s not required.
+Openers are welcome to pass a hat, put out a tip jar, sell merch.
+Headliners are encouraged to tip openers, but it’s not required.

-If we have a potential opener that seems like a decent fit, we’ll seek headliner approval.
-Sometimes a local musical match just doesn’t churn up, so we might ask to run three or four open-mic-style short sets (usually 10 minutes each with quick turnover) that can be wildly diverse.
+We give headliners right of refusal for openers we suggest.
+Sometimes a local musical match just doesn’t churn up, so we might want to run three or four open-mic-style short sets (usually 10 minutes each with quick turnover) that can be wildly diverse.
 Often, they’re people we’ve never seen or heard before.
 It’s fun.

 Entry Pricing, Merch Sales

-We’ll work with headliners to set entry pricing to meet reasonable expectations.
+We work with headliners to set entry pricing to meet reasonable expectations.
 We can’t guarantee how many people will come to any given show, but there’s seating for 40.
-Prior to COVID-19 we’d been seeing the results of cultivating a built-in audience, but the chilling effects of the pandemic continue to linger.
+We almost never hit capacity.

-Ticket prices or donation-at-the-door (we’re happy to frame it either way) tend to range from a low of what-you-wish to $20 for a touring co-bill.
+Ticket prices or (or entry-by-donation, we’re happy to frame it either way) tend to range from a low of $5 up to $20 for a touring co-bill.
 For artists who don’t have to travel far to get here, $5 is common.
-Touring artists are usually $10/$15ish advance, $15/$20ish door.
+Touring artists are usually $10/$15ish advance, $15/$20ish door. $20 is about the upper limit for this room before diminishing returns take over.

-Resist any temptation to do a free show.
+A pay-what-you-can with a suggested minimum is also fine, but resist any temptation to do a free show.
 In our experience people don’t value a show if a value isn’t put on it.
 In our room, free shows have had the worst attendance.
 We’re fine with flat price, age-tiered, or pretty much any other structure.
 If you want us to state that nobody will be turned away for lack of funds, we happily will.
-We’ve never tried a pay-as-you-exit scheme but are open to the idea.
-If you want to try entry-by-canned-goods-for-the-food-shelf or something, we’re up for it.
+We’ve never tried a pay-as-you-exit scheme but are open to it.
+If you want to do entry-by-canned-goods-for-the-food-shelf or something, we’re up for it.

 We set up online advance ticketing / donations for every show.
-Seats up front are saved for presales.
-Walk-ups are pay-at-the-door festival seating.
+All seating is festival.

-All merch sales are yours; we can provide a large well-lit merch table made from an old football scoreboard that has a portal to outer space on the front.
-(That’ll make sense when you see it.)
+All merch sales are yours; we provide a large well-lit merch table made from an old football scoreboard that has a portal to outer space on the front.
+That’ll make sense when you see it.

 Normally we do everything on a handshake, but if you need us to sign something just ask.